 - Be wary of any “tempting” or too-good-to-be-true benefits that are sent to your personal email account.

 If you respond to a suspicious message that may be a phishing attempt:

 - First of all, notify Bank of Jerusalem immediately by dialing *5727.

-- If you have entered any personal information on an imposter site (such as your ID number, bank account number, or Bank of Jerusalem username and password), you will need to change your password immediately and notify the bank's service center.
+- If you have entered any personal information on a spoof site (like your ID number, bank account number, or Bank of Jerusalem username and password), change your password immediately and notify the bank's service center.

-- If you have entered any credit card details on an imposter site, contact your credit card company or the bank's service center immediately to receive further guidance.
+- If you have entered any credit card details on a spoof site, contact your credit card company or the bank's service center immediately to receive further guidance.